Ends on $5.00

-Submission Guidelines: Please submit one poem for our Audre Lorde anthology.
+Submission Guidelines: Please submit one poem for our Remembering T. S. Eliot anthology.

 Keep this poem limited to 35 lines total.
 When determining the total line length for each poem, include spaces between stanza (ex: a poem of 5 couplets would equal 14 lines).
 Numbers or section breaks should also be included as lines when calculating the total line length.
 Count an epigraph as 3 extra lines.
 A line that has more than 60 characters (including spaces and punctuation) should be counted as two lines.
 If lines are staggered like a Ferlinghetti poem, estimate the width of the line.